ppy/osu-wiki/news/2021/2021-04-06-mappers-report-march.md

 ### dsco's Guide to Making and Ranking the First Mapset

-If you have ever wondered how a beatmap is created from scratch and carried all over to the ranked section, you're in luck, because esteemed mapper and modder [dsco](https://osu.ppy.sh/users/4330511) has livestreamed for over 9 hours in order to guide his viewers through the entire process from start to finish with his set for [Litku Klemetti - Jaakuningatar (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1421834).
+If you have ever wondered how a beatmap is created from scratch and carried all over to the ranked section, you're in luck, because esteemed mapper and modder ::dsco::{ user-id=4330511 } has livestreamed for over 9 hours in order to guide his viewers through the entire process from start to finish with his set for [Litku Klemetti - Jaakuningatar (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1421834).

 This rare insight into the entire ranking process is not something that is done particularly often, especially in not so dedicated a format.
 If you're interested in picking up the essentials of mapping, modding and ranking, be sure to give this one a look.